JGoodwillieV/GoodSwim/FIX_ENTRY_CONFIRMATIONS_ERROR.md

 After running the SQL script, test the feature:

 1. **As a Parent**:
-   - Log in to StormTracker
+   - Log in to GoodSwim
    - Go to Parent Dashboard
    - Look for pending meet confirmations
    - Click on a confirmation